Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 ---
 Code factories grow from a belief that developers perform better when directed as much as possible.

-They might not be sweatshops but the spoon-feeding severely limits career growth and future prospects.
+They might not be sweatshops but the spoon-feeding severely limits your prospects.
 First, code factories tend to be on older technology since developers are not trusted enough to change architecture or re-write.
-So long term if you want to remain employable as a software developer and stay at a code factory, you will need a side gig.
+So long term if you want to remain employable as a software developer, you will need a side gig.

 Second, code factories limit collaboration and leadership skills.
 That makes achieving any position of _real_ responsibility much harder.
 (You can become management within the code factory but that's just baby-sitting.)